 Lamoni Campus residence hall students are required to purchase full board meal plans.
+Lamoni Campus students residing in the Small and Thomas apartments are required to purchase a 5 meal plan.
 Full meal plans or flex point meal purchases are available to students residing off campus.
 There are no refunds for missed meals.
 Food services will be closed during the official breaks of the university.
 Special dietary needs may be discussed with the Director of Food Services.